acheewakarn/deepfake-detection/Proposal.md

 ## Input

 tbd

 ## Output Behavior of the System

-The system should output the likelihood, in percentage, that a video (an mp4 file) is FAKE.
+The system will output the likelihood, in percentage, that a video (an mp4 file) is FAKE.

 ## Evaluation Metric for Success

 tbd